lakal3/VGE/docs/roadmap.md

 Planned VGE features (not in priority order)

 ### Simpler, near-term goals
-- [ ] Support for glsl compilation with Khronos glslang
+- [x] Support for glsl compilation with Khronos glslang (in dev branch)
     - This allows compiling shaders when application is already running
 - [x] Shadows for directional lights (in version 0.20.1)
 - [x] Spot lights (with shadows) (in version 0.20.1)
 - [x] Deferred renderer (experimental version available in 0.20.1)
 - [ ] Improved decals in deferred shader
 - [ ] Basic dialogs like yes/no
+- [ ] Vector drawing support
+- [ ] Less 'game' like UI using vector graphics and immediate mode UI principles
+  - Standard dialogs (file open, color picker)
+  - Clipboard handling
+  - Better text editing
 - [ ] Support for multiple probes in a scene.
 - [ ] Forward+ render pass that supports post processing effects like the depth fog.
     - Some shaders like fire should also use postprocessing so that they could sample an already rendered scene